sajidrec/c-cpp-projects/pyramid_generator/README.md

-This code was fully written by MD.
+This code was written by MD.
 Sajid Hossain.

 Though some concept has been copied to create the pyramid structure.